vinayakkokane/Practise/README.md

 # Practise
-Data Structure and Algorithms in Java
+Data Structure and Algorithms in Java,
 Python Basics